 Titus County is an equal opportunity employer.
-The County will not discriminate on the basis of race, color, religion, national origin, sex, age, genetic information, pregnancy, veteran status, and disability, or any other condition or status protected by law in hiring, promotion, demotion, raises, termination, training, discipline, use of employee facilities or programs, or any other benefit, condition, or privilege of employment except where required by state or federal law or where a bona fide occupational qualification (BFOQ) exists.
-If an employee needs an accommodation as a result of a condition or status protected by law, please advise your elected official, appointed official, or department head.
-Who Will consult with the Titus County Attorney.
+The County will not discriminate on the basis of race, color, religion, national origin, sex, including lesbian, gay, bi-sexual, or transgender status, national origin, age, genetic information, pregnancy, veteran status, and disability, or any other condition or status protected by law in hiring, promotion, demotion, raises, termination, training, discipline, use of employee facilities or programs, or any other benefit, condition, or privilege of employment except where required by state or federal law or where a bona fide occupational qualification (BFOQ) exists.
+If an employee needs an accommodation as a result of a condition or status protected by law, please advise your elected official, appointed official, or department head who will consult with the Titus County Attorney.